go-kit/kit/README.md

 middleware to solve that problem, whether your organization uses static hosts or IPs, [DNS SRV records][dnssrv], Consul, etcd, or Zookeeper.
 And if you use a custom system, it's very easy to write your own [Publisher][] and use Go kit's load balancing strategies.
-(Currently, static hosts, DNS SRV, etcd, and Consul are supported; ZooKeeper support is planned.)
+(Currently, static hosts, DNS SRV, etcd, Consul and ZooKeeper are supported)

 [loadbalancer]: https://github.com/go-kit/kit/tree/master/loadbalancer
 [dnssrv]: https://github.com/go-kit/kit/tree/master/loadbalancer/dnssrv